Is Your University's Data Request Form Actually Optimized? How Better Design Can Reduce 77% of Clarification Time

 The Hidden Problems With Less Optimized Forms

-Complex or jargon-filled forms don't just slow things down — they exclude people.
-New faculty, staff without data backgrounds, and junior administrators see terms like "cohort," "FERPA constraints," or "longitudinal metrics" and either give up or submit something so vague it's useless.
-Meanwhile, senior leaders often skip the form entirely and email the IR director directly.
-Complexity doesn't filter out bad requests.
-It filters out people.
-That's not efficiency — it's inequity disguised as process.
+If your form uses terms like "cohort," "FERPA constraints," or "longitudinal metrics" without definitions, you will lose people.
+New faculty, staff without data backgrounds, and junior administrators see that jargon and either give up or submit something so vague it is useless.
+Meanwhile, senior leaders skip the form and email the IR director.
+You end up filtering out people, not bad requests.

 What the Best Systems Do Differently